What is a Boot Sector Virus?

 You should also use RAM antivirus

 Removing a boot sector virus can be difficult because it can encrypt the boot sector.
-In many cases, users may not even know that they infect with a virus until they run an antivirus protection program or a malware scan.
-Therefore, it is essential that users rely on constantly updated virus protection programs that have an extensive registry of startup viruses and the necessary data to remove them safely.
-If the virus cannot be remove due to encryption or excessive damage to existing code, the hard drive may need reformatting to clear the infection.
+In many cases, users may not even know that they infect with a virus.
+Then they run an antivirus protection program or a malware scan.
+Therefore, users must rely on constantly updated virus protection programs.
+They have an extensive registry of startup viruses and the necessary data to remove them safely.
+The virus do not remove due to encryption or excessive damage to existing code.
+The hard drive may need reformatting to clear the infection.

 Although boot viruses were common in the early 1990s, they became much rarer after most computer motherboard manufacturers added protection against such threats by denying access to the Master Boot Record ( component most often targeted) without user permission.
 Although boot viruses were common in the early 1990s, they became much rarer after most computer motherboard manufacturers added protection against such threats by denying access to the Master Boot Record ( component most often targeted) without user permission.